BestBuyAPIs/api-documentation/source/includes/_overview.md

     }
 ```

-*In this example we ask for the 1000th page of results and for each page to contain just 3 products*
+*In this example we ask for the 1000th page of results and for each page to contain just 3 products.*

 <div></div>